 Mental health is consistently one of the top issues people tell their local Healthwatch about.
-To mark Mental Health Awareness Week and following the launch of our multi-year mental health project last year, we look at the treatment and care you should expect to receive from mental health services.
+We look at the treatment and care you should expect to receive from mental health services.

 Guidance from the National Institute for Health and Care Excellence (NICE) explains how professionals should improve the experience of people using NHS mental health services, from when you are first referred to a service, to what should happen during your assessment and how you should be involved in your treatment.
 Here we look at some of the things the guidance says you should expect from good mental health care.

 What should I expect when I’m referred to a mental health service?

 If your GP thinks mental health services can help you, they will write to them to ask for an appointment.

 The mental health service should offer you an appointment within three weeks of your GP writing to them.